Best GERD & Heartburn Doctors Gastroenterologist NYC | GI Doctors NYC

 - Quit cigarette smoking

 Should your symptoms persist, the Upper East Side gastroenterologist encourages you to make an office visit for an examination.
-Over-the-counter antacids only are effective for a short time.
-While they can calm your symptoms, they do nothing to heal your body and can lead to side effects if used over a prolonged period.

 Important Reminder: This information is only intended to provide guidance, not definitive medical advice.
 Please consult a GI doctor about your specific condition.
 Only trained, experienced gastroenterologists like Dr. Khodadadian can determine an accurate diagnosis and proper treatment.